-Warning: Before starting the system, observe the following
+Warning: Before starting the system, observe the following prerequisites.

-- 1. Ensure that the block multiplex mode and the data streaming feature (if installed) on the CPU or channel is activated.
-Failure to set block multiplexor mode on will seriously degrade performance. - 2.
+- 1. Ensure that the block multiplex feature and the data streaming feature (if installed) on the CPU or channel is activated. - 2.
 Check that the unit control word (UCW) in the CPU or channel is set for unshared 3880 addresses.
 System performance can be seriously degraded if 3880 addresses are set to share UCWs.
 Verify that the host CPU or channel has the necessary unshared UCWs.
 See the CPU or channel maintenance manuals. - 3.
 Verify that the customer has performed a new system generation (SYSGEN) for the addresses used. - 4.
 Ensure that a configuration data set card has been prepared for each storage director and each attached device (see PROG 5 in this manual for more information).